approach0/docs/content/en/devops.md

 $ rsync -v /var/lib/docker/volumes/usersdb_vol/_data/*.dump rsync://rsyncclient@172.104.141.197:8873/data/
 $ rsync -ravz /var/lib/docker/volumes/corpus_vol/_data/tmp rsync://rsyncclient@172.104.141.197:873/data/
 ```
+Postgres database would not start successfully if you have a non-empty directory, so you will need to move database dump files to a temporal location
+and then move back after service restarted.

 After migration, run `swarm:bootstrap-refresh-id` job from local machine to enable ssh access to new remote node.